tjelvar-olsson/biologists-guide-to-computing/source/glossary.rst

     State
         All the information, to which a program has access, at a particular point in time.

+    String
+        A list of characters used to represent text.

     TDD
         See :term:`test-driven development`